About Har Ki Dun Trek (Garhwal Himalayas)

 The day commences by moving towards the high altitude village of Osla, which is situated on an inclining nudge around a hundred meters over the Supin River.
 The scene encompassing Osla is loaded with terraced ranches.
 The shades of these terrains vary in each season.
 The red homesteads of Cholai (Amaranth) look astonishing and can be seen post rainy season.
 Osla is the last settlement on the trail to Har ki Dun.
 From Osla the path step by step ascends higher and the Supin River can be seen far beneath.
 We pass through a temple some distance underneath the path towards the right.
 We go through shrubs of blossoms like orchids, downy blossoms and sunflowers.
 The rising trail moves high over the confluence of Supin River and the stream from Ruinsara valley.
 From close to this intersection, we get a perspective on the snow-capped tops of Ruinsara valley including Black Peak, the tallest mountain in the district.

-The trek today is fairly short, which offers the chance to adapt to the high elevation and plan for the following day's trek.
-We can rest our bodies by lounging in the sun at the excellent campground of Kalkatiyadhar.
 After this, the path crosses numerous streams.
 The pine timberland has ample of rhododendron trees.
 There is additionally a flawless stream spouting down in transit, with an assortment of Himalayan snowcapped blossoms along its sides, particularly blue poppy.
 About an hour later, we go through another part of knolls with a wonderful development of chestnut.
 The smell of cedar and pine wood trees is inebriating to any nature enthusiast.
-After twenty minutes, you arrive at a little cascade and bid adieu to the glades.
+After twenty minutes, you arrive at a little cascade and bid adieu to the glades. you camp at boslo which is a few kilometres ahead of kalkatiyadhar.

-Day 4: Kalkatiyadhar to Har Ki Dun and Marinda Tal, return to Kalkatidhar
+Day 4: Boslo to Har Ki Dun and Marinda Tal, return to Boslo

 - Time taken: 6-7 hours, 14 kilometer